4.2.1. Control over internal taxes

 These figures are part of the total annual settlement figures for each of the taxes referred to.

 Within the corporate group there is a significant part made up of inactive companies or companies with little or no activity.
-Often such companies have simply been abandoned by their administrators and partners without carrying out the legal acts that the law provides for cases of termination, extinction and dissolution of the legal entity.
+Often such companies have simply been abandoned by their directors and partners without carrying out the legal acts that the legal system provides for cases of termination, extinction and dissolution of the legal entity.

-This type of attitude, detrimental to the proper management of the resources that the Tax Agency allocates to control, forces it to serve a much larger group of potential taxpayers than those who actually carry out economic activities.
-Furthermore, it can lead to fraud using, in one way or another, these apparently inactive companies.
+This type of attitude, which is detrimental to the proper management of the resources that the Tax Agency allocates to control, forces it to serve a group of potential taxpayers that is much larger than those that actually carry out economic activities.
+Furthermore, it can lead to fraud by using, in one way or another, these apparently inactive companies.
 Finally, the OECD considers that these inactive legal entities potentially conceal the true ownership of assets and rights, in Spain or in other jurisdictions, and thereby affect the transparency of our system in the knowledge and communication of the Beneficial Owner.

-The legal-tax system provides certain consequences for these behaviors:
+The tax law provides for certain consequences for these behaviors:

-• The closing of the Commercial Registry page which is, in addition to the consequence of non-compliance with certain registration obligations, a sanction that derives from the repeated non-compliance with tax obligations that previously determine the deregistration in the Entity Index.
-Likewise, the registration closure may be a consequence of the revocation of the NIF.
+The closure of the Commercial Registry page is, in addition to the consequence of non-compliance with certain registry obligations, a sanction that derives from the repeated non-compliance with tax obligations that previously determine the removal from the Entity Index.
+Likewise, registration closure may be a consequence of the revocation of the NIF.

-These measures are intended to ensure adequate purification of the censuses, so that only those companies that really intervene in the commercial or economic sphere maintain their full legal-fiscal life.
+These measures are intended to ensure that the censuses are properly cleaned up, so that only those companies that really intervene in the commercial or economic sphere maintain their full legal and fiscal life.

-In fiscal year 2022, a special campaign has been carried out in relation to inactive entities, which has resulted in the NIF of 853,934 of them being revoked.
+In 2022, a special campaign was carried out in relation to inactive entities, which resulted in the revocation of the NIF of 853,934 of them.

 Reduction of negative tax bases

-In 2022, actions aimed at reducing negative tax bases, deductions and contributions to be compensated declared by taxpayers reached the figure of 3,860 million euros, compared to more than 4,900 million the previous year (8,800 million in two years). , being in line with the evolution of other previous years.
+In 2022, actions aimed at reducing negative tax bases, deductions and offsets declared by taxpayers reached 3.86 billion euros, compared to more than 4.9 billion in the previous year (8.8 billion in two years), in line with the evolution of other previous years.

-Of this result obtained in 2022, 1,930 million, 50% of the total, corresponds to actions by the Central Delegation of Large Taxpayers.
+Of the result obtained in 2022, 1.93 billion, 50% of the total, corresponds to actions by the Central Delegation of Large Taxpayers.

-These actions have a positive effect on the gross and liquid collection of future years.
+These actions have a positive impact on gross and net revenue in future years.